Reserve a Room

 The most impressive exhibit is the interactive-virtual model of the Temple Mount, activated by a super-computer, which illustrates the Second Temple Period.
 This film documents 150 years of the Temple Mount area’s excavation and uses the most modern animation to depict the Pilgrimage to the Temple.

-After your experience at the Archeological Park, the walls of Jerusalem will never look the same.
+After your experience at the Archaeological Park, the walls of Jerusalem will never look the same.

 Fridays and on the eve of festivals: 7am – 12pm